ChorusOne/network-handbook/README.md

 ## Contributing

- * TODO: Are we open to external contributions?
  * Please put every sentence on its own line, and break long sentences across multiple lines.
 This ensures that diffs are easy to review on GitHub.
 Try to keep it under 80 columns if possible, but break at a logical point, don't fill